Yūto Nagatomo: Inter Milan

-Nagatomo started his second Inter Milan season by playing 62 minutes in the opening Serie A match against Palermo, ended in a 4–3 away defeat.
-On 27 September 2011, Nagatomo provided an assist for Giampaolo Pazzini by nutmegging Aleksei Berezutski before driving the ball across goal during the 3–2 away win against CSKA Moscow in the second group stage match of Champions League.
-He scored his first goal of the season on 10 December 2011 during the 2–0 home win against Fiorentina in the matchday 15 of Serie A. He was again in the scoresheet three days later as he headed home a Ricky Álvarez cross in the 1–0 win against Genoa.
+Nagatomo started his second Inter Milan season by playing 62 minutes in the opening Serie A match against Palermo, which ended in a 4–3 away defeat.
+On 27 September 2011, Nagatomo provided an assist for Giampaolo Pazzini by nutmegging Aleksei Berezutski before driving the ball across goal during the 3–2 away win against CSKA Moscow in the second Champions League group stage.
+He scored his first goal of the season on 10 December, during the 2–0 home win against Fiorentina in 15th league matchday.
+He was again on the scoresheet three days later as he headed home a Ricky Álvarez cross in the 1–0 win against Genoa.
 In the last match of 2011 against Lecce at home, Nagatomo produced a "man of the match" performance by providing two assists in an eventual 4–1 win.

 Nagatomo enjoyed his most productive season under Walter Mazzarri, scoring five goals, along with six assists during the 2013–14 season.

 Nagatomo lost his place in the starting lineup in the 2014–15 season, making only 14 league appearances.
-He captained Inter for the first time on 28 September 2014 in the 2014–15 Serie A matchday 5 versus Cagliari, leaving the field in the 27th minutes after receiving two yellow cards in 120 seconds as Inter was defeated 1–4 at San Siro.
+He captained Inter for the first time on 28 September 2014 in the 2014–15 Serie A matchday 5 versus Cagliari, leaving the field in the 27th minute after receiving two yellow cards in 120 seconds as Inter was defeated 1–4 at San Siro.
 Nagatomo said that he had turned down a January 2016 offer from Premier League outfit Manchester United, stating that his intentions were to renew with Inter.

 On 8 April 2016, Nagatomo agreed a contract extension with the club, signing until June 2019.
 During the 2016–17 season, he played 20 matches in all competitions, including 16 in league, 11 of them as starter, as Inter finished 7th in championship, was eliminated in the quarter-final of Coppa Italia by Lazio, and finished bottom in Europa League Group K.